 2. Use strong, unique passwords and a password manager

 Avoid default passwords.
-Use a password manager to generate and store unique passwords for device accounts and vendor portals.
+Use a password manager to generate and store unique passwords for device accounts and portals.
 If a device allows local login, change default credentials to a unique password.
 For devices that support it, use passphrases rather than single words.

 3. Enable multi-factor authentication (MFA)